GaloisInc/daedalus/docs/_sources/dex/overview.rst.txt

 exporters, which combine multiple values from a Daedalus AST into a single value in the external language.

+Each value parameter in a definitions should be exported exactly once.
+If an exported value needs to be used more than once, it should be exported once and stored and copied in the target language.
+For values that do not need to be exported, we provide a special ``discard`` exporter, which disposes of the value, and produces no result.
+Values that correspond to Daedalus records (i.e., generated with ``block`` and named fields in Daedalus), may either be exported as a whole, or by exported each of their fields.
+For example, if there's a Daedalus record ``r`` with two fields ``x`` and ``y``, it is ok to export ``r.x`` and ``r.y`` separately---exporting the two fields is equivalent to exporting ``r`` directly.

 Before we go into more details on how to write definitions, let's look at how to write external code.